Electronic bidet: History

+1950s: Invention

+In the early 1950s, a Swiss engineer Hans Maurer developed the first loo with a warm water jet and a warm-air hairdryer for intimate areas.
+In 1956 he filed for a Swiss patent and brought the toilet to the market as "Closomat" (from "Closet" and "Automatic").
+The first generation had a large number of teething problems and was not very successful.
+In 1961 he introduced the second generation and sold 10 000 units within the next 15 years.

 1960s: Early years

 In the early 1960s, the father of Arnold Cohen of Brooklyn, New York, US had a medical condition that caused pain in the rectal area.
 Arnold designed a toilet seat bidet system, which featured a nozzle that sprayed warm water and blew hot air.
 In 1964, Arnold patented his design, founded the American Bidet Company, and started marketing the innovative bidet product, dubbed "American Sitzbath", by using large ads and attending trade shows.
 It was intended for use at hospitals by patients who had difficulty using toilet paper or reaching around to wipe themselves.
 Arnold installed thousands of these seats in the suburbs of New York, and the company had offices across the country.
 Due to cultural barriers, advertising was almost impossible; few wanted to run the ads that the company produced.

 Following the failure of the product in North America, Cohen licensed his invention and patent to the TOTO company in Japan.
 In 1967, TOTO imported Arnold's bidet system, now rebranded as 'Wash Air Seat' in Japan.
 The bidet system failed in Japan as well, because it was too expensive and the bidet function was too foreign for Japanese consumers.

+In Japan, the INAX Sanitarina 61 (1967) was the first commercial bidet toilet with warm water spray and drying functions.
+The INAX Sanitarina F1 (1976) bidet toilet introduced a heated toilet seat.